i-pi/i-pi/docs/src/output-files.rst

 restore the state of the system to the point at which the file was created.

-This is specified by the tag which has the syntax:
+This is specified by the :ref:`checkpoint` tag which has the syntax:

 .. code-block::

    <checkpoint stride= filename= overwrite=> step </checkpoint>

-Again, this is similar to the and tags, but instead of having a value which specifies what to output, the value simply gives a number to identify the current checkpoint file.
+Again, this is similar to the :ref:`properties` and :ref:`trajectory` tags, but instead of having a value which specifies what to output, the value simply gives a number to identify the current checkpoint file.
 There is also one additional attribute, “overwrite”, which specifies whether each new checkpoint file